playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 <!-- ::end:filetree -->

-But here's the thing: This is an abitrary distinction between different parts of the code.
+But here's the thing: This is an arbitrary distinction between different parts of the code.
 Using this system, it quickly becomes a challenge to track down related code.

 Instead, the React team proposed (and most modern codebases continue to back) that you should instead split your code based on features: